skrub-data/skrub/doc/end_to_end_pipeline.rst

 The function :func:`tabular_learner` goes the extra mile by creating a machine-learning model that works well on tabular data.
 This model combines a :class:`TableVectorizer` with a provided scikit-learn estimator.
-Depending whether or not the final estimator natively support missing values, a missing value imputer step is added before the final estimator.
+Depending whether or not the final estimator natively supports missing values, a missing value imputer step is added before the final estimator.
 The parameters of the :class:`TableVectorizer` are chosen based on the type of the final estimator.